-Architecture in Nagaland- India is a country of cocktail traditions and culture scattered among the nation, if we look around India we find many wonders around and get amazed by nature and people along with foods, but can you imagine an entire state with full of adventures and mysteries, Nagaland welcomes you with its tradition and adventures.
+India is a country of cocktail traditions and culture scattered among the nation, if we look around India we find many wonders and get amazed by nature and people along with foods, but can you imagine an entire state full of adventures and mysteries, Nagaland welcomes you with its tradition and adventures.

-From tatoos to keeping skulls in the living room may be seen as a creepy thing in Nagaland, but the stories which are behind every single thing they carry, and the history which tells us beautiful tales to listen is a never-ending imagination which you can come across below.
+From tattoos to keeping skulls in the living room may be seen as a creepy thing in Nagaland, but the stories which are behind every single thing they carry, and the history which tells us beautiful tales to listen to is a never-ending imagination that you can come across below.

-Even in present-day, we can see many people lives in traditional lifestyle ways and the architectures also represent the way they lived and lives, as one of seven sisters of northeastern India, Nagaland presents most in a hilly region and most people are hill dwellers.
+Even in the present day, we can see many people live in traditional lifestyle ways and the architecture also represents the way they live and live, as one of the seven sisters of northeastern India, Nagaland presents most in a hilly region and most people are hill dwellers.

 Unlike other Indian states, Nagaland has its own tradition, some of the horrifying histories will make us even shiver.